jacksoncougar/karabiner/compiler/THOUGHTS.md

 Creating anything using the json format was pretty painful; it would be nice to have a human usable domain specific language for creating keyboard layers with simple key remappings.

 MVP features:
+- [ ] Key remappings are grouped into sets.
+- [ ] Layers are enabled while holding down a toggle key.
-- layers can have sets of mapping, toggles, or extend another layer's mappings.
+- [ ] Layers can include sets, toggles, or extend another layer's mappings.
-- the 'is' keyword defines a straight one-to-one key remapping that works with all modifiers.
+- [ ] The `is` keyword defines a straight one-to-one key remapping that works with all modifiers.
-- the 'nothing' keyword can be used to disable a key, or create a layer that only has remapped keys.
+- [ ] The `nothing` keyword can be used to disable a key, or create a layer that only has remapped keys (unampped keys are remapped to nothing).

-### Example
+### Language example implementation

 ```
 capslock toggles layer1